blynnerup/getting_rusty/README.md

 `const WARP_FACTOR: f64 = 9.9;`

 The reasons behind this is to be able to use a const outside function at module scope and use it anywhere, it is global and immutable.
-Const values are inlined at compile time, they're really fast.
+Const's values are inlined at compile time, they're really fast.

 ### Scope
 Variables are scoped.
 Meaning they begin where they're created and extends to the end of the block in which they're created.
 Including nested blocks.